drhsqlite/pikchr/doc/userman.md

   *  "`17th ellipse`" &larr; the seventeenth ellipse object
   *  ... and so forth

 This works, but it can be fragile.
-If you go back later an insert a new object in the stream, it can mess up your counts.
+If you go back later and insert a new object in the stream, it can mess up your counts.
 Or, for that matter, you might just miscount.